websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-editor.md

 # Developing Page Fragments in the built-in Fragments Editor

-The built-in [Page Fragments editor](./reference/page-fragment-editor-interface-reference.md) has all the tools you need to develop Page Fragments inside Liferay DXP.
-You'll create Page Fragments in *Collections*, which are ways to organize Fragments so users can find the functionality they need to build Pages.
-You can use Collections to differentiate between types of Page Fragments, the functionality provided, or Page Fragments used by different groups or departments.
+The built-in [Page Fragments editor](./reference/page-fragment-editor-interface-reference.md) has everything you need to develop Page Fragments inside Liferay DXP.
+You'll organize Page Fragments in *Collections*, so users can find the functionality they need to build Pages.
+Collections can differentiate between types of Page Fragments, the functionality provided, or Page Fragments used by different groups or departments.

 Here you'll learn how to create a Collection and Fragments using the built-in Editor: